cloud-custodian/poetry-plugin-freeze/README.md

 A post build / pre publish command to allow for creating wheels with frozen dependencies.
 Basically we update wheel metadata for Requires-Dist to replace the pyproject.toml based version specification to a frozen (ie. ==version) one based on the version from the poetry lock information.

+Note we can't use poetry to publish because the frozen wheel because it uses metadata from pyproject.toml instead of frozen wheel metadata.

 ## Usage

 ```shell